droman42/asyncmiele/docs/setup_guide.md

 ### Troubleshooting

+#### Reset Command Fails

+If the factory reset command fails:

+1. **Check Device State**: Ensure device is powered on and in normal operating mode
+2. **Verify Credentials**: Confirm group_id and group_key are correct
+3. **Check Network**: Ensure network connectivity to the device
+4. **Device Support**: Verify device supports remote factory reset
+5. **Manual Reset**: Try physical reset button if available

+#### Special Considerations for Induction Hobs

+Induction hobs and cooktops typically have very limited connectivity features compared to other Miele appliances:

+1. **Limited Remote Control**: Most induction hobs don't support remote factory reset
+2. **Manual Reset Required**: Factory reset typically requires using the physical control panel
+3. **Network Features**: May only support basic network connectivity for monitoring
+4. **Manual Reset Procedure**:
+   - Access the device's settings menu on the control panel
+   - Navigate to "Settings", "Configuration", or "Network" options
+   - Look for "Reset", "Factory Settings", or "Network Reset"
+   - Follow the on-screen instructions
+   - Some models may require holding specific button combinations
+   - Consult your device manual for model-specific instructions

+#### Device Doesn't Enter Setup Mode

-If the factory reset fails or the device doesn't enter setup mode:
+If the device doesn't enter setup mode after reset:

-1. **Check Physical Access**: Some devices may require physical button presses to confirm the reset
+1. **Wait Longer**: Some devices take several minutes to complete reset
-2. **Check Documentation**: Refer to the device manual for model-specific reset procedures
+2. **Check Display**: Look for reset confirmation prompts on device display
+3. **Manual Confirmation**: Some devices require manual confirmation
+4. **Power Cycle**: Try turning device off and on again
-3. **Try Manual Reset**: Most Miele devices have a physical reset button or procedure
+5. **Physical Reset**: Use device's physical reset procedure

-4. **Check Network**: Ensure you have network connectivity to the device before reset
-5. **Update Credentials**: Ensure you're using the correct group_id and group_key
-6. **Increase Timeout**: Try increasing the timeout with `--timeout` for slower devices
+#### Discovery Issues

+If you can't find the device after reset:

+1. **Network Scanning**: Try manual network scanning for new access points
+2. **MAC Address**: Look for the cached MAC address in WiFi networks
+3. **Different Network**: Device may create its own WiFi network
+4. **Timing**: Wait a few minutes and try discovery again
+5. **Physical Proximity**: Move closer to the device

 ### Caution

-Factory reset is an irreversible operation.
-All device settings will be lost and will need to be reconfigured.
+**Factory reset is an irreversible operation.** All device settings will be lost and will need to be reconfigured.
 Always attempt less drastic troubleshooting methods before performing a factory reset.

+**Important Notes:**
+- Some devices may require manual confirmation via display interface
+- Reset process may take several minutes to complete
+- Device will disconnect from current WiFi network during reset
+- All custom settings, programs, and network configurations will be lost
+- Device must be reconfigured before it can be used again